▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Data Enable / Horizontal Alignment Circuit

-The new display requires a Data Enable (DE) signal and starts drawing at clock 104 instead of 144, causing a 40-pixel horizontal offset.
-The solution (originally devised by Beckenrandschwimmer on DOSReloaded) uses the BLANK signal from the graphics card’s RAMDAC as a delayed Data Enable.
+New display needs a Data Enable (DE) signal and starts drawing at clock 104 instead of 144.
+That’s a 40-pixel horizontal offset.
+The fix (originally from Beckenrandschwimmer on DOSReloaded) uses the BLANK signal from the RAMDAC as a delayed Data Enable.

 The Problem

-The Compaq’s Cirrus Logic video controller outputs standard VGA sync signals (H-Sync, V-Sync) and a BLANK signal from the RAMDAC.
-The video card uses a Brooktree Bt47x series RAMDAC (Bt471/476/478 family) — the BLANK* output is at pin 7 on the 44-pin PLCC package.
-This is a TTL-compatible signal that goes low during the blanking interval (see Tables 4-6 in the datasheet).
+The Compaq’s Cirrus Logic video controller outputs H-Sync, V-Sync, and a BLANK signal from the RAMDAC.
+Video card uses a Brooktree Bt47x series RAMDAC (Bt471/476/478 family).
+BLANK* is at pin 7 on the 44-pin PLCC package.
+TTL-compatible, active-low.
 See BT471 RAMDAC Datasheet (PDF).

 DOS boot showing the horizontal shift caused by the H-Sync mismatch